 In August of 2015, ASUPD and Police Chief Michael Thompson launched a Special Victims Unit.
 ASU is one of four universities in the nation with an SVU devoted to addressing sexual assault on campus.
 Detectives assigned to the Special Victims Unit will investigate cases involving physical and sexual abuse, domestic violence, and crimes against children.

-Chief Thompson received a Master of Administration/Leadership degree from Northern Arizona University and a Master of Education from Northern Arizona University.
-Chief Thompson is currently a doctoral candidate at ASU’s Mary Lou Fulton Teachers College in the Leadership and Innovation program.
+Chief Thompson received a Doctorate from ASU’s Mary Lou Fulton Teachers College in the Leadership and Innovation.
+He has also earned a Masters of Administration/Leadership degree from Northern Arizona University and a Master of Education from Northern Arizona University.